upsight/doctor/README.rst

     tox

-You can pass arguments to nosetests directly:
+You can pass arguments to pytest directly:

 .. code-block:: bash